 Striving towards healthcare equity has become a crucial component of the overall AMA mission, while its Board of Trustees recently pledged its full support in the fight against racial injustice, following the violent death of George Floyd in Minneapolis.

-As recently as 2018, there were more than 45,000 black physicians in the U.S, making up five per cent of total numbers.
+As recently as 2018, there were more than 45,000 black physicians in the U.S, making up five percent of the total number.

 While the wounds of their history are deep ones, AMA’s 2008 apology marked an important moment in American medicine.
 Racism policies were admitted to in their entirety, starting the long, difficult process of healing.

-In a stirring speech delivered to the NMA in Atlanta less than three weeks after the official apology, Dr Davis delivered the message personally, in truly unequivocal fashion.
+In a stirring speech delivered to the NMA in Atlanta less than three weeks after the official apology, Dr. Davis delivered the message personally, in a truly unequivocal fashion.

 “One week ago, the New York Sun published an editorial about the AMA apology,” he would say.